nihalkenkre/Asteroids/README.md

 # Asteroids
-Vulkan based version of Asteroids.
+Vulkan based version of Asteroids, maximizing performance by using Data Oriented Design.

 Current status